JakubSzwajka/JakubSzwajka.github.io/_posts/2022-4-7-Ethereum-token.md

 ## ICO?

 A little bit of theory.
-ICO (Initial Coin offering) is the way of raising capital by companies.
+ICO (Initial Coin Offering) is a way of raising capital by companies.
 You give them money, they give you tokens.
-And that is basicaly it.
+And that is basically it.
 So the goal is to create some token for you and let you pay me for it with BTC for example.
 Whoooa! 💸

 ## Some basics